ORTHOPAEDIC

 AN EVALUATION OF THE SAFETY AND EFFICACY OF AUTOLOGOUS STEM CELLS, CHONDROCYTES OR THE TWO (ASCOT) FOR TREATING KNEE CARTILAGE DEFECTS

-Clinical Delivery and Analysis: The late Professor James Richardson, Peter Gallacher, Paul Jermin, Martyn Snow, Bernhard Tins, Paul Harrison, Barbara Linklater-Jones, Jo Wales, Naomi Dugard, Jan Herman Kuiper
+Clinical Delivery and Analysis: Peter Gallacher, Paul Jermin, Martyn Snow, Bernhard Tins, Paul Harrison and Jan Herman Kuiper

-Scientific Investigations: Karina Wright, Helen McCarthy, Claire Mennan, Charlotte Hulme, Jade Perry, John Garcia, Lauren Tierney, Abi Jones, Sally Roberts
+Scientific Investigations: James Richardson (deceased), Sally Roberts (retired), Helen McCarthy, Claire Mennan, Charlotte Hulme, Jade Perry, John Garcia, Lauren Tierney, Abi Jones, Karina Wright

 CELL THERAPY FOR REPAIR OF CARTILAGE DEFECTS IN THE ANKLE – HOW DOES IT WORK AND WHO SHOULD WE TREAT?